Fun at Foster's blog

 If there are any cookbooks in Foster Library’s collection that you would like me to try out, please leave the title on our Facebook page and I’ll get cooking.

-The Resident Scholar - Doug Taylor
+Resident Philosopher Doug Taylor